 Please contact the Veterans Success Center by calling (850) 502-2895 during normal business hours.

 Students are encouraged to follow the directives of their site-based supervisors and instructors, to the extent the student is comfortable doing so.
 Please communicate with your instructor(s) if you have concerns.

 All library services and academic support services can be accessed online.
-Students are encouraged to use these web-based support services during the shift to remote instruction for staff and patrons’ to help with social distancing.
+Students are encouraged to use these web-based support services to help with social distancing.

 The College provides students with access to a host of electronic resources, online databases, eBooks, and Films on Demand.
 Visit The LRC’s website to find these resources and to connect virtually with library staff for support.